 We have a number of exciting opportunities for talented and enthusiastic Graduate Programmers to join our exceptional development teams here at Frontier Developments in Cambridge.
 We are a growing studio and expect a significant proportion of that growth to come from graduate recruitment.
-We are therefore looking to hire about 8 programming graduates in 2018 with start dates throughout the year.
+We are therefore looking to hire more graduates with start dates in Spring/Summer 2020.
 Read below to find out more and apply on-line.

 We have a reputation for technological innovation.
 Our programmers get involved in all aspects of system architecture, design and implementation, bringing an extremely high standard of professionalism to the development of all our games.
 Programmers at all levels, fully contribute to a dynamic, creative and fun environment, working with advanced technology on the leading games consoles and cutting edge PCs.

-As a Graduate Programmer at Frontier you will have the opportunity to quickly make an important contribution to the development and improvement of some of the industry’s biggest and most loved games, for example Elite Dangerous, Plant Coaster, or the development of new games such as the recently announced Jurassic World Evolution, set for release during the summer of 2018.
+As a Graduate Programmer at Frontier you will have the opportunity to quickly make an important contribution to the development and improvement of some of the industry’s biggest and most loved games, for example Elite Dangerous, Planet Coaster and Planet Zoo or the development of new games.
 We give our graduates interesting and challenging work from an early stage, but of course you will be supported along the way and have the opportunity work alongside and learn from our more experienced people.
 That’s why many of our graduates go on to develop their careers with us.

 We have a number of exciting opportunities in different areas for graduates to join our development teams.
 Our game teams are small enough to be flexible but large enough to create AAA games.
 Every game is different but a typical game might include 25 programmers and 55 other developers.
 We’ve developed our own game engine (COBRA), which provides a huge range of exciting programming challenges.
 We also have a team concentrating on technology shared between games that bring benefits across all our projects.
 Most of our Graduate Programmers usually specialise in one or two areas but programmers can and do move between areas.
 Check out our ‘Programming Application Guidance’ page for more information on the specialisms that our programmers have developed.